mnr/writing-wip/dimensions_living_book/harassingTheNatives.md

 # Harassing The Natives {.unnumbered}

 Now that I'm a resident, I'm allowed to loiter in the hallways, and I frequently do so outside Greta's door, located on the main avenue between assisted living and the dining room.
 There is a lot of foot traffic.
 To my left, I see Gladice approaching, pushing her walker.

-I'm in a frivolous mood, and I summon my best impression of a construction-site hardhat at lunch.
-I call her out.
+I'm in a frivolous mood and I call her out.

 "Young lady," I bellow.
 "Do you have a hall pass?
 I think you should be in class, and if you don't have permission to be out here, you'll have to report to the principal's office!"